 There are a range of results that service users can receive.
 The SHL.UK team are available to discuss results by phone and support you getting treatment or having further testing.
-If you don’t feel comfortable receiving results in this way it is more appropriate for you to be screened for STIs in a sexual health clinic where you can return and have a face to face discussion about your results.
+If you don’t feel comfortable receiving results in this way, you should visit a sexual health clinic where you can be tested and have a face to face discussion about your results.

 - Negative means the infection was not identified.

 - Positive means the infection was identified.
 The SHL.UK team will advise you how to get treatment.
 This may be via our remote treatment service (for chlamydia) or by attending a sexual health clinic (for gonorrhoea).

 - Reactive usually applies to the blood tests (HIV, syphilis or hepatitis B or C) and means the initial screening test was positive and you require further testing.
 At the point of further testing some people test negative for the infection whereas others may be confirmed positive, indicating they have the infection.
 Because we only are able to work with small blood samples, SHL.UK is limited in terms of what additional tests we can perform – for this reason we may encourage you to attend the sexual health clinic.
 If you test positive at the sexual health clinic, they can treat you (for syphilis) or refer you to a hepatitis clinic or HIV outpatient service for ongoing care.